afrizuko/afrizuko/README.md

 - 👋 Hi, I’m Olupot.
-- 👀 I’m interested in algorithm design, software engineering.
+- 👀 I’m interested in algorithm design, software architecting & implementation.
 - 🌱 I’m currently experimenting with @rustlang
 - 💞️ I’m looking to collaborate on golang/rust projects and any algorithm challenge.
 - 📫 How to reach me: send me an email to afrizuko@gmail.com